Once You Start You Can Never Stop!

 At the same time I was rejoicing being pain free I remember being incredibly disappointed that I had not started care years before.

-Have I Stopped and Should You?
+Have I Stopped Regular Adjustments, and Should You?

-When we look at anything worth while there is typically some type of time and financial commitment involved, especially with your health.
+When we look at anything worthwhile there is typically some type of time and financial commitment involved, especially with your health.

 Let’s make a brief list of what we do for our bodies/health:

-- See a dentist multiple times a year-or else we know there will be big dental procedures that will need to be done to catch up our oral hygiene.
+- See a dentist multiple times a year-or else we know there will be big dental procedures that will need to be done to catch up with our oral hygiene.

 - We see our doctors for checkups where they look at different systems of our body.
 Listen to heart and lungs.
 Look inside your ears, eyes, nose and throat.
 Take urine and blood tests.

-- We workout as consistently as possible because we all know what happens when we stop for more than a week or two-we feel tired and weaker.
+- We work out as consistently as possible because we all know what happens when we stop for more than a week or two-we feel tired and weaker.